-Budgeted cost: £1085
+Budgeted cost: £300

-Activity Evidence that supports this approach Challenge number(s) addressed To provide high quality phonics teaching Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+Activity Evidence that supports this approach Challenge number(s) addressed To provide high quality phonics teaching including keep up in R/Y1 and catch up in Y2-6 where appropriate Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
 The teaching of phonics should be explicit and systematic to support children in making connections between the sound patterns they hear in words and the way that these words are written.
 The teaching of phonics should be matched to children's current level of skill in terms of their phonemic awareness and their knowledge of letter sounds and patterns (graphemes).
 Phonics improves the accuracy of the child's reading but not necessarily their comprehension.
 It is important that children are successful in making progress in all aspects of reading including comprehension, the development of vocabulary and spelling, which should also be taught explicitly.
-1 Improve the quality of teaching by supporting a teacher to complete the NPQLT Leverage Leadership Approach: Jim Knight (2017) defines it similarly, stating that: "Instructional coaches partner with teachers to help them improve teaching and learning so students can become more successful."
 1